imgntn/prettymuni/README.md

 - [x] when dropdown is open, it cannot be closed without clicking in the top container area.  a click on the map should definitely close it too.
 - [x] mouseover brings group to front of route.  needs to bring route to front of other routes also.
 - [x] mixed content warnings since the nextbus api isn't https. fixed by creating my own proxy
+- [x] mobile: can't close dropdown at all :P even when pressing 'done' https://github.com/Dogfalo/materialize/issues/3501
+- [x] browser default looks like crap on desktop and i don't want to start doing feature detection, so i think i'll roll my own.
+- [x] remove material design, jquery
+- [x] need my own route selector, layout, buttons.
+- maintenence
  - [] heading dots sometimes get stuck large when adding multiple routes in a row
-- [] mobile: can't close dropdown at all :P even when pressing 'done' https://github.com/Dogfalo/materialize/issues/3501
-- [] browser default looks like crap on desktop and i don't want to start doing feature detection, so i think i'll roll my own.

-- maintenence
-- [] remove material design, jquery
-- [] need my own route selector, layout, buttons.

 # bandwidth and performance observations
 - 1.1kb per route
 - ~80kb to get all routes
 - streets geoJSON is 9mb and probably needs to be simplified
+- gzipping on server reduces this to 1.2mb delivered, but should still try to do it async
-- 530kb .js
+- 118kb .js
-- 20kb css
+- 1kb css
-- 48kb font
-- miserable performance with all routes on MS edge
+- MS edge perf is bad.
 - perf rankings:  chrome, firefox, edge.
 - a bit poky on the chromebook but it does run all routes.